 This is why business leaders are nowadays implementing innovative web filter solutions that give them a comprehensive overview of all network activity in the workplace, allow them to monitor their employees, restrict access to certain websites, and thus elevate the level of data security.
 This type of software minimizes risk and allows for deep traffic inspection, which ultimately improves employee productivity and safeguards all of your data on the web.

 Generate truly powerful passwords

 Another tried-and-tested solution that elevates data security is to simply use stronger passwords on all devices and software in the company.
-That said, this is not as simple as telling your employees that their passwords should contain uppercase letters and special characters, because modern tech-savvy hackers have no problem cracking these codes.
-Instead, you should use a password management tool that will create a truly randomized assortment of letter and characters to generate passwords that cannot be cracked by humans or machines.
+That said, this is not as simple as telling your employees that their passwords should contain uppercase letters and special characters because modern tech-savvy hackers have no problem cracking these codes.
+Instead, you should use a password management tool that will create a truly randomized assortment of letters and characters to generate passwords that cannot be cracked by humans or machines.

 Integrate software and hardware firewalls